urbanjost/M_intrinsics/docs/intrinsics.md

   **count_rate** and **count_max** are assumed constant (even though CPU rates can vary on a single platform).

+  The accuracy of the measurements may depend on the kind of the arguments!

   Whether an image has no clock, has a single clock of its own, or shares a clock with another image, is processor dependent.